Best practices, Email Authentication, Gmail

 Respect User Choices | Honor unsubscribe requests promptly.
 Continuing to send emails to recipients who have unsubscribed is not only against best practices but can also result in email deliverability issues. |

 Google specifies that it should not exceed 0.3% according to the data displayed in Google Postmaster (Spam Rate tab).
 Yahoo!
 Mail does not provide exact numbers.
-This requirement will apply to all senders.
+This req

 The spam rate is the percentage of email messages marked as spam by users compared to the total emails delivered to the inbox for active users.
 If many emails are directly delivered to spam folders, the spam rate may be low, even if users continue to mark your emails in their inbox as spam.